Storm Damage Roof? A Homeowner's Action Plan

 Once you've confirmed it's safe, your next step is to prevent the existing damage from getting worse.
 This is often called "mitigating damages," and most insurance policies require you to take reasonable steps to do so.
 If you have an active roof leak, a professional roofer can perform an emergency tarping service to cover the exposed area and keep water out.
 Inside, move furniture, electronics, and other valuables away from leaks.
 Use buckets to catch dripping water.
 Taking these temporary measures protects your home and shows your insurance company that you're being proactive in minimizing the loss.

-How to Document Damage for an Insurance Claim
+How to Document Damage for Your Insurance Claim

 Thorough documentation is your best tool for a smooth insurance claim.
 Before you move anything or make temporary repairs, take photos and videos of all the damage.
 Capture wide shots of your roof and property, then get close-ups of specific issues like missing shingles, dented gutters, or interior water stains.
 Create a detailed list of all damaged items.
 It's also critical to keep a file of all your expenses.
 Save every receipt for temporary repairs, supplies, or any other costs you incur while securing your home.
 This evidence will be essential when you file your insurance claim and helps ensure you receive fair compensation.

-How to Navigate the Roof Insurance Claim Process
+How to Handle the Roof Insurance Claim Process

 Dealing with insurance can feel like a job in itself, but a structured approach makes it much more manageable.
 Your goal is to provide clear, factual information that justifies your claim and ensures you get the coverage you’re entitled to.
 Think of it as building a case for your home, backed by solid evidence.
 Here’s how to handle the insurance claim process with confidence, from the first phone call to the final approval.